 This is the Perfect Chocolate Cake simply done in cupcakes.

-I had a couple issues with process here.
-I liked the idea of placing the marshmallow right on the cooled cupcake and then placing under the broiler, but this also sometimes burned the edges of the cupcake liner and that is no fun.
-However, if the cupcake is very chilled it will help.
+While I liked the idea of placing the marshmallow right on the cooled cupcake and then placing under the broiler, this also sometimes burned the edges of the cupcake liner and that is no fun.
+However, if the cupcake is very, chilled it will help.

 Now I just need to make these a few more times with the kids so that we will develop a new s’more tradition.
 These are the sacrifices I make for my family. 😉